 - Change Your Environment While sometimes this isn’t possible, it’s a great idea to switch up your scenery.
 Sitting at a desk all day will fog your mental clarity and is sure to put you in an unmotivated, uncreative rut.
 Something as simple as going for a walk or leaving the office for lunch can reset your brain.

 - Plan Your Day The more organized, the better.
-Having a Kanban Board, personal planner or an old fashioned check list can go a long way on keeping you on track and productive.
+Having a Kanban Board, personal planner or an old fashioned checklist can go a long way on keeping you on track and productive.
 At the end of everyday, write down things you didn’t get to today or want to do tomorrow.
-You will leave your desk with more mental clarity knowing you don’t have to remember everything because it’s all written dow.
+You will leave your desk with more mental clarity knowing you don’t have to remember everything because it’s all written down.
 Having a master list and notes will also help you to prioritize.

-- Listen To Music There are many studies that prove the positive affects of music on your brain.
+- Listen To Music There are many studies that prove the positive effects of music on your brain.
 It can relax us, reduce stress and anxiety and allow your subconscious to do it’s best work.
 Music can also motivate us.

-- Change Your Mindset This will take time and you will have to re-train your way of thinking, however this could be your golden ticket to avoiding burnout.
+- Change Your Mindset This will take time and you will have to retrain your way of thinking, however this could be your golden ticket to avoiding burnout.
 Problems arise.
 That’s nothing new.
 How you view and work on them matters.
 Adopt a solution focused mindset.
 When problems arise instead of blaming, getting work up or trying to figure out how it happened, the first thing you should think is “what is the solution?”

 - More Sleep, Less Caffeine A good cup, or three, of coffee is just as important to me as it is the next person however caffeine should not replace sleep.
-High caffeine intake can adverse affects such as jitters, anxiety and a few others.
+High caffeine intake can adverse effects such as jitters, anxiety and a few others.
 Sleep reduces stress, increases mental clarity and boosts your immune system.